CU-DBMI/mends-on-fhir/README.md

 ## Overall design

-The figure is an expanded pipeline compared to the pipeline described in the tehcnical publication.
+The figure is an expanded pipeline compared to the pipeline described in the technical publication.

 ![High level processing flow](/assets/images/MENDS-generalized.png)